KonduitAI/konduit-serving/README.md

 - Python support: `-Ppython`
 - PMML support: `-Ppmml`

-In order to configure pipelines for your platform, you use a maven based build profile.
+In order to configure pipelines for your platform, you use a Maven-based build profile.
-An example running on cpu:
+An example running on CPU:

 ```bash
 ./mvnw -Ppython -Ppmml -Dchip=cpu -Djavacpp.platform=windows-x86_64 -Puberjar clean install -Dmaven.test.skip=true